|

 Beyond

-Human Nature: Jesse Prinz argues that there is little reason to think
+Human Nature: Jesse Prinz says there is little reason to think

 emotions are socially constructed.
 But the division of roles between men and